-Construction management
+Construction management job description

 Construction manager/site manager

 This is the person in charge of a building contract and as such they must be aware of, and in control of, all aspects of site operations.
 They have responsibility both for the profitability of operations and for adhering to the construction and cost plans once agreed.
 Construction managers or site managers supervise and direct operations on a construction project to ensure it is completed safely, on time and within budget.
 On smaller sites, managers may carry sole responsibility for the whole project; on larger sites, they may be in charge of a particular section, reporting to the senior site manager.
 Senior construction managers may oversee several construction projects at the same time.
-Construction managers work closely with other professionals including architects, engineers, technicians and surveyors, and also act as a point of contact for the public.
+Construction managers work closely with other professionals including architects, engineers, technicians and surveyors, and act as a point of contact for the public.
 They have frequent meetings with subcontractors and daily contact with the site workforce.

 Contracts manager

 This is a similar role to that of site manager, ensuring that all works are completed to the required standards and supported by the relevant documentation.
-They need to ensure that strict quality control and health and safety measures are adhered to, as well as operation and maintenance procedures.
+They need to ensure that strict quality control and health and safety measures are adhered to, as well as operational and maintenance procedures.
 They also have to check that licences are up to date and correct.

 Construction estimator